l1f3-sh/AI_Chat/README.md

     - **Initial Approach**: The original `User` model overrode the `save()` method to manually hash passwords using `make_password`.
 This is not standard practice and can be error-prone.

-    - **Refactored Solution**: We switched to inheriting from Django's `AbstractUser`.
+    - **Refactored Solution**: Switched to inheriting from Django's `AbstractUser`.
 This leverages Django's built-in, secure authentication system.
 The `User.objects.create_user()` helper function now handles password hashing automatically and correctly.

 2. **Challenge: Custom Token Authentication**

     - **Initial Approach**: A custom `AuthToken` model and a manual authentication view were created.
 This reinvents the wheel and misses out on the security features and integrations provided by DRF.

-    - **Refactored Solution**: We removed the custom token logic and integrated DRF's built-in `TokenAuthentication`.
+    - **Refactored Solution**: Removed the custom token logic and integrated DRF's built-in `TokenAuthentication`.
 The login endpoint now uses DRF's `obtain_auth_token` view, which is robust and secure.
 Protected endpoints now use the simple `permission_classes = [IsAuthenticated]` decorator, making the code cleaner and more declarative.

 ## Suggestions for Future Improvement